-As discussed above, these are unusual and uncertain times and reporting companies and their advisers will have to consider the very fundamental principles of securities laws as they consider when and how to make disclosures relating to the effects of COVID-19 on their businesses, results of operations and future prospects.
+As discussed above, these are unusual and uncertain times and reporting companies and their advisers will have to consider the very fundamental principles of securities laws as they consider when and how to make disclosures relating to the effects of COVID-19 on their businesses, results of operations, and future prospects.
 The relief provided by the SEC has been timely and provides much-needed flexibility for issuers struggling to operate amidst stay-at-home and similar orders.
 Additional SEC guidance, whether in the form of CF#9 or the Statement, provide useful reminders for interpreting and applying longstanding principles to an unprecedented pandemic.

-Michael Hermsen, Partner, Mayer Brown LLP

-Mike Hermsen is a partner in Mayer Brown's Corporate & Securities Group.
-Mike has an extensive practice that focuses on securities matters, including the representation of issuers in securities offerings and liability management transactions, corporate clients in connection with compliance, reporting and stock exchange matters and companies, boards of directors and management on, among other things, corporate governance matters and executive compensation disclosures and reporting.
-Mike has been included in The Best Lawyers in America in the practice areas of Securities/Capital Markets Law and Securities Regulation for over a decade and Legal 500 recommends Mike in "Capital Markets - Equity Offerings" noting Mike has "unsurpassed knowledge of SEC rules."
+Michael L. Hermsen has an extensive practice at Mayer Brown LLP that focuses on securities matters, including the representation of issuers in securities offerings and liability management transactions; corporate clients in connection with compliance, reporting, and stock exchange matters; and companies, boards of directors, and management on, among other things, corporate governance matters and executive compensation disclosures and reporting.
+Mike has been included in The Best Lawyers in America in the practice areas of securities/capital markets law and securities regulation for over a decade and Legal 500 recommends Mike in "Capital Markets - Equity Offerings," noting Mike has "unsurpassed knowledge of SEC rules."
 In addition, Mike is frequently cited in the media regarding new regulatory initiatives.

-Anna Pinedo, Partner, Mayer Brown LLP

 Anna Pinedo is a partner in Mayer Brown's New York office and a member of the Corporate & Securities practice.
 She concentrates her practice on securities and derivatives.
-Anna represents issuers, investment banks/financial intermediaries and investors in financing transactions, including public offerings and private placements of equity and debt securities, as well as structured notes and other hybrid and structured products.
+Anna represents issuers, investment banks/ financial intermediaries, and investors in financing transactions, including public offerings and private placements of equity and debt securities, as well as structured notes and other hybrid and structured products.
 She works closely with financial institutions to create and structure innovative financing techniques, including new securities distribution methodologies and financial products.
 She has particular financing experience in certain industries, including technology, telecommunications, healthcare, financial institutions, REITs and consumer finance.
 Anna has worked closely with foreign private issuers in their securities offerings in the United States and in the Euro markets.
 She also works with financial institutions in connection with international offerings of equity and debt securities, equity- and credit-linked notes, and hybrid and structured products, as well as medium term note and other continuous offering programs.

-In the derivatives area, Anna counsels a number of major financial institutions acting as dealers and participants in the commodities and derivatives markets.
-She advises on structuring issues as well as on regulatory issues, including those arising under the Dodd-Frank Act.
-Her work focuses on foreign exchange, equity and credit derivatives products, and structured derivatives transactions.
-Anna has experience with a wide range of transactions and structures, including collars, swaps, forward and accelerated repurchases, forward sales, hybrid preferred stock and off-balance sheet structures.
-She also has advised derivatives dealers regarding their Internet sites and other Internet and electronic signature/delivery issues, as well as on compliance matters.

-Laura Richman, Counsel, Mayer Brown LLP

-Laura Richman's wide-ranging corporate and securities practice has a strong focus on corporate governance issues and public disclosure obligations.
-Laura's practice includes Securities and Exchange Commission reports, such as proxy statements and annual, quarterly and current reports.
-She advises on executive compensation disclosure, insider trading regulation and Dodd-Frank and Sarbanes-Oxley compliance.
+Laura D. Richman's wide-ranging corporate and securities practice at Mayer Brown LLP has a strong focus on corporate governance issues and public disclosure obligations.
+Laura's practice includes Securities and Exchange Commission reports, such as proxy statements and annual, quarterly, and current reports.
+She advises on executive compensation disclosure, insider trading regulation, and Dodd-Frank and Sarbanes-Oxley compliance.
 Laura represents listed company clients with respect to stock exchange compliance matters.
 She advises clients on governance policies and other board and shareholder matters.
-In addition, her practice includes representing clients on transactions such as securities offerings and mergers and acquisitions, as well as providing general securities, corporate, limited liability company and contract advice.
-Laura has practiced with Mayer Brown since 1981.
+In addition, her practice includes representing clients on transactions such as securities offerings and mergers and acquisitions, as well as providing general securities, corporate, limited liability company, and contract advice.

-With regard to securities transactions, Laura represents issuers and underwriters in public and private offerings of debt and equity securities (both initial public offerings and offerings of seasoned, public companies), including guidance on federal and state securities law compliance.
-She also advises issuers in connection with the securities law aspects of employee benefit plans and dividend reinvestment plans.
-Other transactional matters in which Laura represents corporate clients include acquisitions and dispositions of assets or stock, restructurings (such as holding company formation) and going-private transactions.
-She also advises investors in leveraged buyout transactions, and represents financial institutions that take equity positions in companies.
-Laura advises clients on shareholder rights plans and anti-takeover protection provisions.

-This document from Lexis Practice Advisor®, a comprehensive practical guidance resource providing insight from leading practitioners, is reproduced with the permission of LexisNexis®.
-Lexis Practice Advisor includes coverage of the topics critical to practicing attorneys.
-For more information or to sign up for a free trial, visit lexisnexis.com/practice-advisor.
-Reproduction of this material, in any form, is specifically prohibited without written consent from LexisNexis.

-LexisNexis.com/Lexis Practice-Advisor
+RESEARCH PATH: Capital Markets & Corporate Governance > Trends & Insights > Market Trends > Practice Notes